Vanderbilt advances to College World Series, routs Duke 13-2

 Patrick Raby (10-1) got the win, striking out four in two innings of relief.

-Chillari (2-4) walked the first batter he faced in the second, and Duke coach Chris Pollard went to Jack Carey.
+Chillari (2-4) walked the first batter he faced in the second before being pulled.
 Martin hit his second home run in as many at-bats, a two-run homer to left for a 6-0 lead.
 Ty Duvall made it 7-1 with an RBI double in the third, and he scored on Julian Infante’s liner down the third base line.

 Stephen Scott added a solo homer in the fourth, and Infante hit one in the fifth.